bytedeco/javacpp/README.txt

 ==Changes==
+===October 1, 2011===
+ * Changed default option flag "/MT" to "/MD" (and a few others that Visual Studio uses by default) inside `windows-x86.properties` and `windows-x86_64.properties` because `std::vector`, `VectorAdapter` and C++ memory allocation in general does not work well with static runtime libraries across DLLs under Windows Vista and Windows 7 for some reason, and because Microsoft fixed the manifest file insanity starting with Visual C++ 2010
+ * `Builder` now searches for `jni.h` and `jni_md.h` inside `/System/Library/Frameworks/JavaVM.framework/Headers/` if not found inside `java.home`, as with Mac OS X Lion (issue #2)
+ * Upgraded references of the Android NDK to version r6b
+ * Fixed a few potential pitfalls inside `Generator`
+ * Added hack to let `*Pointer` classes with a corresponding `*Buffer` class have constructors for them

 ===July 5, 2011===
  * `Generator` now lets `get()/put()` (or the `ValueGetter/ValueSetter` annotated) methods use non-integer indices for the `Index` annotation
  * Removed calls to `Arrays.copyOf()` inside `getString*()` methods so they may work on Android as well